 Free Broadway career panel discussions are available to high schools and colleges from the Broadway League through our Broadway Speakers Bureau.
 These seminars share information about non-performance careers in the arts (producing, general management, marketing, press, stage management, etc.) with schools around the country.
-Our speakers include award-winning professionals associated with many top Broadway shows including Wicked, Billy Elliot, Spring Awakening, Red, The Addams Family, Frost/Nixon, The Producers, and Rent.
-For more information or to schedule a seminar, please email Senior Manager of Membership Services.
+Our speakers include award-winning professionals associated with many top Broadway shows including Come From Away, Natasha, Pierre & The Great Comet of 1812, and Dear Evan Hansen, among others.
+For more information or to schedule a seminar, please email Assistant Director of Membership.

 We have our speakers in a studio in New York City and students from your city connect via distance learning video conferencing into the seminar.
 These events occur live (not taped) and the students are encouraged to ask questions of the speakers at the end.
 These particular seminars are specifically geared toward high school or college students.
 While sessions are limited to four schools/locations each (on a first-come, first-served basis), an unlimited number of students may participate from each location and schools are encouraged to partner with other schools in their area if applicable.

 We are happy to arrange individual distance learning seminars for your school upon request, according to your class schedule and depending on the number of participants.

 The interested schools must have video conference equipment such as Tandberg, Polycom, Sony or Lifesize, and must have IP or internet connectivity (we can also bridge to an ISDN if necessary).
 Our technical staff will coordinate with yours in advance to work out the logistics and make sure all set-ups match.